List of ambassadors of Switzerland to France: The last years of the gentlemen diplomats in post-war Paris

-It is interesting that in the period after the end of World War II until the 1980s, Switzerland was mostly represented in Paris by gentlemen who had no experience as ambassadors but who otherwise enjoyed a high reputation.
-They generally stayed at their posts for a long time, sometimes up to 10 years.
-And surprisingly, the majority of them did not come from the Romandy.
 Ambassador François de Ziegler was the last ambassador in Paris to join the diplomatic service before the introduction of the admission competition, the concours diplomatique.
 He had joined the diplomatic service in 1945 and served in France from 1977 to 1987.
-François de Ziegler was a member of the Institut de France.
+Hence, he was the last gentleman ambassador to France.

+François de Ziegler was a member of the Institut de France, an honour seldom granted to foreigners, reflecting his successful integration into France's high society and greatly aiding his professional activities.
+The Swiss Confederation profited from his remarkable network and persuasive eloquence, which proved invaluable in advancing its interests.
+François de Ziegler was widely recognised as an exceptional networker and a skilled facilitator of high-level contacts.

 First permanent French diplomatic representation in Switzerland

 15 August 1910 – the first state visit ever to the Swiss Confederation (Federal State of 1848) takes place: The President of the Swiss Confederation, Robert Comtesse (right), and the President of the French Republic, Armand Fallières, leave the cour d'honneur of the French ambassador's residence at 44 Sulgeneckstrasse in Bern in a brand new De Dion-Bouton Landaulet Type CH for a city tour (this model was only produced in 1910).

 In the aftermath of the Battle of Marignano, the Paix Perpétuelle (Perpetual Peace) of 1516 and the mercenary alliance of 1521, France had already opened a permanent diplomatic representation in 1522 on Swiss territory, however, without a permanent residence for the ambassador.
 Instead, the French ambassador travelled with the members of the Tagsatzung to the respective venues.
-Opened on the orders of King François I, this embassy on Swiss territory was the first permanent French embassy in the world, followed by the opening of French embassies in London and Venice.
+Opened by order of François I, this embassy on Swiss territory was the first permanent French embassy in the world, followed by the establishment of French embassies in London and Venice.